-This guidance covers the requirements for non-domestic property (those that are not dwellings).
-Information about domestic property can be found in 'Energy efficiency of rented property: domestic'.
+This guidance covers the requirements for domestic property (those that are residential dwellings not used for commercial purposes).
+Information about non-domestic property can be found in 'Energy efficiency of rented property: non-domestic'.

 What is the minimum level of energy efficiency?